jaanga/jaanga.github.io/demo/pm/readme.md

 * Adds output with the size in bytes of each file
 * Adds listing of all the def's in a file except for 'def __init__(self)'
 * Code clean-up
-	* uses JSON.parse instead of eval
+	* Uses JSON.parse instead of eval
+	* Display format improvements
+	* Could be used to compare files from any two branches

 _2016-01-09_